Table of Contents

 |Total for Year:||$3,409.00||$3,238.56||$170.44|

-Who can get the health plan?
-In general, if you are working at least 10hrs/week in two semesters or 20hrs/week in one semester you get year round health coverage.
-However, if you are unsure it is important to pay close attention to what is specified in our contract in Article 35:
+Who is eligible for the health insurance cost waivers?
+In general, if you are working at least 10 hours a week in two semesters or 20 hours a week in one semester, you’ll be eligible for waivers for the entire plan year.
+However, if you are unsure it’s important to pay close attention to what is specified in our contract in Article 35:

 - Graduate student employees who are employed for at least 190 hours in fall semester or previous summer, or who earn the equivalent of at least 190 hours times the campus minimum hourly rate in fall semester or previous summer, or who have full responsibility for teaching one 3-credit course section in the fall semester or previous summer will be provided with a health fee exemption of 95% of the Basic Health Fee from August 1 through January 31, and 95% of the Student Health Benefit Plan (SHBP) from August 1 through January 31, and 95% of the Student Health Benefit Plan (SHBP) from February 1 through July 31 as long as said graduate student employee is a graduate student during the following spring semester, and 90% of the Student Family Health Plan from August 1 through January 31 for those electing family health plan coverage.